Understanding the Different Types of CEOs Will Make You a Better CEO

 Then you have the second type.
 It probably consumes about 20 to 25 percent of you.
 And then the third type which is the forgotten type.
 That might be just a few percent of who you are inside and most businesses that fail, failed because of the 1/3 that the business owner or the CEO is missing.
 So instead of just teasing you, let me just give you what these things are.

-Look, there are three types CEO’s and we throw these words around but we actually wrong when we use some of these words.
-We don’t really know what these means.
+Look, there are three types of CEO’s and we throw these words around but we actually wrong when we use some of these words.
+We don’t really know what this means.
 So I’m going to say some things and I’m going to define what they are for you.

 Now, for the rest of this episode, I’m going to refer to being one of these three and the way I’m going to use it is I’m going to pretend like you are 100 percent that thing but understand this you’re one of these three doesn’t mean that you’re not the other ones at all.